DanielleLevy/GeneticAlgoritem/README.md

 - dict.txt: A text file containing a list of English words.
 This is used to evaluate the fitness of the decrypted text.
 - Letter_Freq.txt: A text file containing the frequencies of individual English letters.
 - Letter2_Freq.txt: A text file containing the frequencies of letter pairs in English.
+THE FILES ARE ALREADY IN THE REPO , if you want to replace then after the clone make sure it will be the same names as above.
 ## Getting Started- Instructions
 Based Windows
 write the following in the treminal or powershell and press enter: